 Information for Applicants

-To be considered for admission by UC Santa Cruz, transfer students must have completed the following no later than the end of the spring 2023 term:
+To be considered for admission by UC Santa Cruz, transfer students should complete the following no later than the end of the spring 2023 term:

 - Complete at least 60 semester units or 90 quarter units of UC-transferable coursework.